cromlyngames/pbta_hacks/Shogun_World.md

 When you directly and clearly state a PC or an NPCs actions are not honourable, Roll+Honour
 * On a 10+ they are abashed, will stop the behaviour and must offer you something twice as valuable.
 You must accept it.
 * On a 7-9 they are shamed.
 Choose two: they stop the behaviour; they make amends; they will not seek revenge.
-* On a 6- they escalate the situation unless you take -1 to your Ki and backdown.
+* On a 6- they escalate the situation unless you take -1 to your Ki and back down.
 When you use this move on a PC, they may choose between marking Xp to go along with it and taking a -1 to a single stat to make the situation go away.

 ### Demand Obligation